kergalym/YABEE/README.md

 The PBR node support is still work in progress, if you find important features missing please contact the developers.

 **Use this version of YABEE carefully.
 It doesn't support previous Blender 2.7 versions.
-It may contain bugs and could not work for objects with complex node system applied (something more than UVMap and Texture Image).**
+It may contain bugs and may not work for the objects with complex node system applied (something more than UVMap and Texture Image).**

 1. **Do backup** of your blend files first or revert the project after exporting.